Amorphizm/calculator/README.md

 # calculator
 A simple calculator written in html, css and javascript.
+Try it out: https://amorphizm.github.io/calculator/main.html

 # TODO
 * make it mobile friendly